AstraSyncAI/astrasync-mcp-bridge/README.md

       "arguments": {
         "agentName": "Your Agent",
         "agentDescription": "What it does",
-        "developerEmail": "you@example.com",
-        "agentOwner": "Your Company"
+        "agentOwner": "Your Company",
+        "email": "you@example.com",
+        "password": "your-password"
       }
     }
   }'
 ```

+**Note:** For production use, use `apiKey` instead of `password` for better security.

 ## Response Examples